 Are they focusing on providing short term relief from stress, or do they focus on changing the circumstances?
-Most tend to focus on the temporary relief (and there is nothing wrong with that) but is not removing the causes of stress.
-They provide comfort from the symptoms, failing to address the underlying issue.
+Unfortunately, most tend to focus on the temporary relief (and there is nothing wrong with that) but is not removing the causes of stress.
+Instead, they provide comfort from the symptoms, failing to address the underlying issue.
 The danger of this approach is two-fold.

 - The cumulative effect over time turns circumstantial stress into chronic stress.

 - It places the emphasis away from the employer to the employee.
 It potentially sends a message that you can be stress-free as long as you work hard enough to benefit from the packages on offer.

 Are these the outcomes you were hoping for?

 Rather than practising new skills, we tend to build up an ever-increasing database of declarative knowledge rather than procedural knowledge.
 We know what we need to do but not necessarily how to do it.

 Many organisational training programmes give people information and build up declarative knowledge which doesn’t translate into procedural knowledge.
 These programmes measure success in terms of “happy sheets” with no focus on return on investment.
 Because in reality, they have only measured declarative improvements and not procedural.

 10. Mental Health First Aid And The Stress Container